DE1-Engineering-Mathematics/module-resources/tutorial_sheets/01-refresher-and-functions.md

 ![function](01-refersher-and-functions-media/cover.png)
 # Refresher and Functions Tutorial Sheet, Week 1
-This week we will start out by reviewing some important algebra and calculus topics from high school maths that will be highly important for the rest of the course.
-We will then move on to covering the topic of graph sketching, which is also used in nearly all of
+This week we will start out by reviewing some important algebra and calculus topics from high school maths that will be highly important for the rest of the module.
+We will then move on to covering the topic of graph sketching, which is also used in nearly all of the topics in this module.

 ### Learning targets